 Level 3 classes offers experienced students a practice that includes backbends and inversions.
 Level 3 is appropriate for students with several years of consistent practice, who are comfortable in headstand, shoulderstand, camel pose and wheel pose.
 Your proficiency in these poses is assumed if you attend this class.

 Restorative Yoga is a practice that includes 3-4 reclining poses, held for at least 15 minutes each.
 It is a passive practice meant to soothe the nervous system.
 At least 6 months experience in yoga is required, but it is open to all levels.

-Modified Yoga is a adaptive class that uses lots of props (wall, chairs, blocks, blankets, etc) to ensure a stable and safe practice for those with arthritis, osteoporosis, joint replacements, back pain and other limitations.
-For Modified Yoga, we don't sit on the floor (we use chairs) and we don't bear weight on the hands or wrists.
+Yoga for Healthy Aging is a modified class that uses lots of props (wall, chairs, blocks, blankets, etc) to ensure a stable and safe practice for those with arthritis, osteoporosis, joint replacements, back pain and other limitations.
+In this class, we don't sit on the floor (we use chairs) and we don't bear weight on the hands or wrists.
 Open to beginners and yogis who are practicing with limitations.
 We also welcome any younger students who need to adapt for any injury or limitation...and this class is great for students returning to yoga after a long hiatus!